 Depending on how long it's been since you broke up, sex with an ex can seem like a fantastic idea.
 You already have the intimacy part down, you know each other's bodies in ways you wouldn't know the body of a one-night stand, and you have all that history.
 So.
 Much.
 History.
 Which, honestly, might be a bad thing.

-Although a 2015 survey of 1,000 people by online sex retail shop Adam and Eve found that most people, at 56 percent, haven't slept with an ex, there's still that 44 percent who have.
-And of that 44 percent, 54 percent of them were women.
+Although a 2015 survey of 1,000 people by online sex retail shop Adam and Eve found that most people, at 56%, haven't slept with an ex, there's still that 44% who have.
+And of that 44%, 54% of them were women.
 So, yes, people are sleeping with their exes and most of them who are doing so are women.
 It's nice to know you're in good company, right?

 Here are seven things that no one tells you about sleeping with your ex.

-When a relationship comes to an end it's easy to idealize what it was and who that person was, as if selective memory kicks in and it refuses to let you see the truth.
+When a relationship comes to an end, it's easy to romanticize them and idealize who that person was, as if selective memory kicks in and it refuses to let you see the truth.
 When enough time has passed, it's almost an automatic reaction to idealize the past: both the relationship and your former partner.
 But sex with an ex can get rid of that deluded notion and shake reality back into your bones.

 "Sometimes we allow our past relationships to disallow our future relationships and happiness," Silva tells Bustle.
 "When that is the case, going back to move forward can sometimes make us see that we've idealized the relationship.
 Revisiting the sexual side of the relationship can help resolve some of that past hurt."

-If you're still thinking about your ex and have feelings for your ex or hope that it will all work out, then sex with an ex is a bad idea.
-Bad, bad, not good, bad.
-So bad that you can kiss any hope of getting over your ex goodbye if you sleep with them.
+If you're still thinking about your ex and have feelings for them, hoping that it will all work out, then sex with an ex is a bad idea.
+Bad-bad, not good-bad — so bad, that you can kiss any hope of getting over your ex goodbye if you sleep with them.